aem-design/ansible-role-aem/README.md

 ## Dependencies

-This role depends on roles:
+This role depends on roles, you will need to add these to your ansible dependencies and download before running this role:

 - `aem_design.aem_license`
 - `aem_design.aem_package`